Healthy Labradors.Responsible Breeding.

 Only approximately 7 traceable bloodlines exist for silver Labradors, leading to inevitable inbreeding within the dilute population.
 This concentrates not only CDA risk but potentially other recessive health conditions.

-What Every Labrador Breeder Should Know
+What Every Labrador Owner Should Know

 Whether you're an experienced Labrador retriever breeder or evaluating a stud dog, understanding dilute lineage is essential for producing healthy, breed-standard puppies.